Gelato supports thousands of entrepreneurs around the world with print on demand. We have compiled a few tips to get you up and running.

 Many times we've heard phrases like: "How do I adapt my supply chain to support global scale?" or "How do I deal with suppliers in a different time zone and who speak a different language?".

 We take care of that for you.
-Over the course of more than 10 years, Gelato has built an extensive network of print and logistics partners that allows our customers to print locally in 30 countries and to deliver to 200+ countries and territories worldwide.
+Over the course of more than 10 years, Gelato has built an extensive network of print and logistics partners that allows our customers to print locally in more than 30 countries and to deliver to 200+ countries and territories worldwide.

 For example, are you only selling locally in the United States and would like to expand globally?
 No problem!
 We support thousands of Sellers daily with just that :-) Your products arrive safely to 5 billion potential customers, and in most cases within 72 hours.

 According to Shopify, one of the key elements to make dropshipping a success is to focus on marketing and SEO, which becomes particularly important right after you launch your e-commerce business and can easily take most of your time and money.

 There is no one-size-fits-all marketing strategy but based upon our experience working with e-commerce owners from all over the world, here are a few strategies that you can deploy: